simonangel-fong/Data_Warehouse_Toronto_Shared-Bike_Analysis/doc/local/ol_install/ol_install.md

 ## Summary

-- This is a brief document on how to transform an old laptop into a home lab server!
-It goes through the step-by-step process of setting up a local server using Linux.
+- This is a brief document on how to install `Oracle Linux OS`
 - Installation Steps:
   - Prepare Bootstrapping USB
   - Install Linux: